- Planting Zones 5-8

-Most evergreen conifers are found in the northern hemisphere because the cooler climates are much better suited for their growth.
+Most evergreen conifers are found in the Northern Privet hemisphere because the cooler climates are much better suited for their growth.
 There are relatively few species within the Pinophyta division, but the few within the division are of great ecological importance.

 Evergreen Conifers Make Excellent Privacy Fences

 Evergreen conifers are generally tall trees with monopodial growth forms, which means that evergreen conifers generally consist of one tree trunk with multiple branches sticking out.
 They are always woody plants with long, thin, and needle-like leaves.
 The leaves of an evergreen conifer may be broad and flat, or they may form a spiral pattern.
 These leaves may be as small as 2 mm or reach 400 mm.

 The reproduction of the evergreen conifer revolves around its signature pine cones.
 The conifer cone is the organ of the conifer that contains its reproductive system.
 The female cone is generally large, woody, and produces seeds, while the pollinating male cone is smaller and herbaceous.
 The reproductive cycle of an evergreen conifer can range anywhere from 1 to 3 years, depending on the species in question.
 As the trees mature, the cones open up and release the seeds into the atmosphere.
 These then produce even more evergreen conifers and continue the process.